supernord/2025-ABACBS-workshop/_episodes/25-run_proteinfold.md

 {: .solution }

 > ## Service units
+> - All Pawsey users are allocated service units (SU) which are consumed by running jobs on Setonix.
+> - The SU cost of each job is determined based on the requested resources.
-> - We can use the Pawsey [calculator](https://pawseysc.github.io/su-calculator/) to estimate the service unit (SU) cost of our workflow execution.
+> - We can use the Pawsey [calculator](https://pawseysc.github.io/su-calculator/) to estimate the SU cost of our workflow execution.
 > - A full scale execution was completed in 0.75 hours using a single GPU (neglible CPU time).
 >
 > ~~~